iai-group/guidelines/markdown/README.md

   * README files are to be named all-caps `README.md`.
   * Other files names are capitalized (i.e., first letter of a word in uppercase, and the rest of the letters in lowercase) and `_` -separated (e.g., `Writing_style.md`).

+## Spacing

+  * There should be an empty line before and after headers.

 ## Markup

   * Top-level lists are marked by `*`, second, third, etc. levels below are marked by `-`.
 E.g.,